487991 Sapper Frederick William Brookes M.M.

 Mary Jane Brookes died in 1922.

-Annie Dorothy married William Barker 1927.
+Annie Dorothy married William Barker in 1927.

-Winifred Diana married Royston Bates 1929.
+Winifred Diana married Royston Bates in 1929.

 Sources

-Parents marriage: Indexes created from Anglican Parish Registers held at Staffordshire Record Office; Stafford, Staffordshire, England
+Parents' marriage: Indexes created from Anglican Parish Registers held at Staffordshire Record Office; Stafford, Staffordshire, England

 Baptism: Ancestry.com.
 England, Select Births and Christenings, 1538-1975 [database on-line].
 Provo, UT, USA: Ancestry.com Operations, Inc., 2014.